notaryproject/notary/README.md

 The chart's default [values.yaml](helm/values.yaml) can give you an idea of the configuration options.
 One useful setting is `storage.type`, which can be set to `mysql`, `postgres`, or `memory`.
 If it's set to memory, then the chart will not create a containerized database, and instead set the storage for both the server and the signer to memory.
 Also, `server.trust` is set to `remote` by default, which means the chart will spin up a signer and point the server there, but if `server.trust` is set to `local`, then no signer will be created (all settings will be ignored).
 You can combine both `storage.type: memory` and `server.trust: local`, to very quickly spin up a Notary endpoint you can immediately point your CLI to.

-### IMPORTANT!
+### Note on TLS

-This chart is currently **NOT** meant to be used in production, but rather as a way of quickly deploying Notary in a development or test environment, to explore or validate its use in a Kubernetes environment.
-It uses self-signed certs that have been distributed publicly, hard-coded, plain-text passwords, doesn't scale, etc.
+While this chart provides a way to automatically generate working TLS certificates for you, it is highly recommended that you manage your own (which you can also pass to this chart).

-If you are looking to deploy Notary in Kubernetes in production, the chart will provide a starting point, but it will require considerable improvements before it can be considered prod-ready.
-At a minimum, you will need to make sure that your secrets are distributed properly and securely (with [KMS](https://aws.amazon.com/kms/), [Vault](https://www.vaultproject.io), etc.), but also make sure you use your own TLS certs, preferably created and distributed dynamically (like with [Let's Encrypt](https://letsencrypt.org)).
+If you are looking to deploy Notary in Kubernetes in production, you should make sure that your secrets are distributed properly and securely (with [KMS](https://aws.amazon.com/kms/), [Vault](https://www.vaultproject.io), etc.).
+You're also highly encouraged to use your own TLS certs, preferably created and distributed dynamically (like with [Let's Encrypt](https://letsencrypt.org)).

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Ftheupdateframework%2Fnotary.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Ftheupdateframework%2Fnotary?ref=badge_large)